-3. This action has been filed by Plaintiff to combat e-commerce store operators who trade upon Plaintiff's reputation and goodwill by offering for sale and/or selling Unauthorized Products.
+3. This action has been filed by Plaintiffs to combat e-commerce store operators who trade upon Plaintiffs' reputation and goodwill by offering for sale and/or selling Unauthorized Products.
 Defendants create e-commerce stores operating under one or more Seller Aliases that are advertising, offering for sale, and selling Unauthorized Products to unknowing consumers.
 Defendants' activities, occurring at the same time and in the same retail space and manner as one another, blend together to create a single negative impression on consumers such that they constitute the same occurrence or series of occurrences.
 Defendants attempt to avoid and mitigate liability by operating under one or more Seller Aliases to conceal both their identities and the full scope and interworking of their counterfeiting operation.
-Plaintiff is forced to file this action to combat Defendants' counterfeiting of its registered trademarks and infringement of its registered copyrighted works, as well as to protect unknowing consumers from purchasing Unauthorized Products over the Internet.
-Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable trademarks and infringement of its copyrighted works as a result of Defendants' actions and seeks injunctive and monetary relief.
+Plaintiffs are forced to file this action to combat Defendants' counterfeiting of their registered trademarks and infringement of their registered copyrighted works, as well as to protect unknowing consumers from purchasing Unauthorized Products over the Internet.
+Plaintiffs have been and continue to be irreparably damaged through consumer confusion, dilution, and tarnishment of their valuable trademarks and infringement of their copyrighted works as a result of Defendants' actions and seeks injunctive and monetary relief.